ray-project/ray/doc/source/ray-air/trainer.rst

 * A :class:`scaling_config <ray.air.config.ScalingConfig>`, which specifies how many parallel training workers and what type of resources (CPUs/GPUs) to use per worker during training.
 * A :class:`run_config <ray.air.config.RunConfig>`, which configures a variety of runtime parameters such as fault tolerance, logging, and callbacks.
-* A collection of :ref:`datasets <air-ingest>` and a :ref:`preprocessor <air-preprocessors>` for the provided dataset, which configures preprocessing and the datasets to ingest from.
+* A collection of :ref:`datasets <air-ingest>` and a :ref:`preprocessor <air-preprocessors>` for the provided datasets, which configures preprocessing and the datasets to ingest from.
 * `resume_from_checkpoint`, which is a checkpoint path to resume from, should your training run be interrupted.

-**Note about datasets:** If the ``datasets`` dict contains a training dataset (denoted by the "train" key), then it will be split into multiple dataset shards, with each worker training on a single shard.
-All the other datasets will not be split.

 After construction, you can invoke a trainer by calling :meth:`Trainer.fit() <ray.train.trainer.Trainer.fit>`.